aleen42/PersonalWiki/Programming/JavaScript/memory_leak/memory_leak.md

 console.log(b.x);   /** still output => 1 */
 ```

-Therefore, when deleting an object, remember to delete recursively.
+Therefore, when deleting an object, remember to **delete recursively**.